-Add branded laptop stickers, pins, and shopping bags to bigger orders.
+Add branded laptop stickers, pins, and shopping bags to the bigger orders.
 Make them nice.
-Encourage people to wear and use them, and they’ll be promoting your brand at the same time.
+Encourage people to wear and use them, promoting your brand at the same time.

 Make it easy to become a brand ambassador.

-Fantastic, you’ve gained new customers.
-Now, you better keep them for good, right?
+Fantastic, you gained new customers.
+Now, you better keep them for good.

-That depends.
 In an ever-changing world of ecommerce, customers come and go.
-People keep changing their minds, their taste, and their preferences.
+People keep changing their minds, their tastes, and their preferences.
 And that’s all good!

 Don’t change your own values and mission just to attract the same group of people for the sake of it.

 Instead of doing everything you can to keep existing customers, focus on constantly improving your offer and products.
 Keep the quality high and monitor world trends.
 This way, you will always find people interested in particular solutions, and your brand will keep growing.